socialize/socialize-sdk-android/sdk/doc/sphinx/source/entity_loader.rst

 When a user views a social action (e.g. a comment) the Entity Loader allows the user to navigate to the entity (content) to which the social action pertains.

-This is particularly important for push notifications and as such an entity loader is required for push notifications.
+This is particularly important for SmartAlerts (push notifications) and as such an entity loader is required for SmartAlerts.

 Creating the Entity Loader
 --------------------------